-Unhealthy alcohol use encompasses a wide range of behaviors, from drinking above the recommended limits (i.e., risky drinking) to severe alcohol use disorder.
-Types of unhealthy alcohol use are listed in Table 1 and are not mutually exclusive; for example, persons with alcohol use disorders also meet criteria for harmful use.
-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) recommends that men ages 21 to 64 years consume no more than 4 drinks per day (56 grams/day, according to the United States standard of 14 grams/drink) and no more than 14 drinks per week (196 grams/day), based on the standard drink amount of a 12ounce beer (5% alcohol), 5 ounces of wine (12% alcohol), or 1.5 ounces of distilled spirits (40% alcohol).
-For women of any age and men ages 65 years and older, the recommendation is to consume no more than three drinks per day and seven drinks per week (42 grams/day or 98 grams/week).
-The NIAAA guide for youth ages 18 and younger suggests criteria that vary by age: for example, for 12 to 15 year-olds, any drinking in the past year is considered moderate risk and drinking on 6 or more days in the past year is considered high risk; for 18-year-olds, 12 to 51 drinking days is considered moderate risk and 52 or more days is considered high risk.2 A person meets Diagnostic and Statistical Manual of Mental Disorders (DSM-5) criteria for alcohol use disorder (AUD) if they experience at least two of the 11 criteria listed in Appendix A Table 1; severity of the disorder is specified (mild, moderate, severe) and based on the number of criteria met.
+Unhealthy alcohol use encompasses a wide range of behaviors, from drinking above the recommended limits (i.e., risky drinking) to severe alcohol use disorder (AUD).
+Types of unhealthy alcohol use and related terms are listed in Table 1 and are not mutually exclusive; for example, persons with AUD also meet criteria for harmful use.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) recommends that men ages 21 to 65 years consume no more than 4 drinks per day (56 g/day, according to the U.S. standard of 14 g/drink) and no more than 14 drinks per week (196 g/day), based on the standard drink amount of a 12-oz beer (5% alcohol), 5 oz of wine (12% alcohol), or 1.5 oz of distilled spirits (40% alcohol).
+For women of any age and men age 65 years and older, the recommendation is to consume no more than three drinks per day and seven drinks per week (42 g/day or 98 g/week).
+Multiple organizations recommend no use of alcohol during pregnancy.2-5 The NIAAA guide for youth age 18 years and younger suggests criteria that vary by age: for example, for 12- to 15-year-olds, any drinking in the past year is considered moderate risk and drinking on 6 or more days in the past year is considered high risk; for 18-year-olds, 12 to 51 drinking days is considered moderate risk and 52 or more days is considered high risk.
+A person meets Diagnostic and Statistical Manual of Mental Disorders (DSM-5) criteria for AUD if they experience at least two of the 11 criteria listed in Appendix A Table 1; severity of the disorder is specified (mild, moderate, severe) and based on the number of criteria met.
 This is a change from previous versions of the DSM, which had separate diagnoses for alcohol abuse and alcohol dependence (Appendix A Table 1).
-DSM-5 severity modifiers of moderate or severe correspond to alcohol dependence in earlier versions of the DSM and the International Statistical Classification of Diseases and Related Health Problems (ICD) system.
+DSM-5 severity modifiers of moderate or severe correspond to alcohol dependence in earlier versions of the DSM and the International Statistical Classification of Diseases and Related Health Problems system.

 Defining unhealthy levels of drinking is complex and challenging.
-The primary evidence informing the established cut points comes from epidemiological evidence and studies of adults providing dose-response curves, which involve nuanced interpretation.^{3, 4} The primary challenge in setting these limits is determining the threshold that divides "low risk" and "high risk" drinking.
+The primary evidence informing the established cut-points comes from epidemiological evidence and studies of adults providing dose-response curves, which involve nuanced interpretation.
+The primary challenge in setting these limits is determining the threshold that divides "low risk" and "high risk" drinking.
 These interpretations rely on decisions regarding what level of harm has substantial enough magnitude to warrant caution, as well as what types of harms should be considered.
-As a result, there is no firm consensus worldwide regarding the definition of risky drinking, and the definition of a standard drink varies between nations.3
+As a result, there is no firm consensus worldwide regarding the definition of risky drinking, and the definition of a standard drink varies between nations.